 Get help direct

-Or, you can always check out the website where you ordered your DNA testing kit from.
+Or, you can always check out the website where you ordered your DNA testing kit.

 From there you will likely find helpful articles, video tutorials, and member forums.

 And if you can’t find the help that you need then you can always contact the company directly via their support team.
-This is usually by filling out an online form, chatting online or sending an email.
+This is usually done by filling out an online form, chatting online, or sending an email.